 SOHP in the News

-Browse through various articles, podcasts, and other outside news sources that have featured SOHP interviews and scholars.
+Browse through various articles, radio recordings, and other outside news sources that have featured SOHP interviews and scholars.

 Articles and Press Releases

 - SOHP receives recognition in the article, “Can Facebook help public historians build community?”

 - SOHP named as recipient of $10,000 award from the Humanities for the Public Good Initiative for Stories to Save Lives project